Maria Teresa Zabala Barriga

 IVLP Impact Award Project: Afro-Bolivian Woman, Identity, Leadership and Advocacy

 The project worked with 50 Afro-Bolivian and Afro-descendant women residing in Santa Cruz, Bolivia to build on their cultural identity, allow them to share with women leaders at an international level about their struggles for political influence in their countries, and remind them of their value and power as Afro-women.
-The women participated in a series of workshops on Afro-Bolivian history, music, and dance.
-Participants also learned about leadership and gained skills in political advocacy.
+The women participated in a series of six workshops on Afro-Bolivian history, music, and dance, learned about leadership, and gained skills in political advocacy.

-220 people participated in the in-person project activities and 180 supported the project virtually.
-On the workshops, Maria Teresa commented, “the attendees and listeners were able to realize that Afro-descendant processes are not indistinct in countries, we are united in the historic struggle for the recognition of the State as Afro-descendants, the inclusion of our demands, the opportunity to access public decision-making positions.”
+A total of 220 people participated in the in-person project activities and 180 supported the project virtually.
+Maria Teresa commented, “the attendees and listeners were able to realize that Afro-descendant processes are not indistinct in countries, we are united in the historic struggle for the recognition of the state as Afro-descendants, the inclusion of our demands, the opportunity to access public decision-making positions.”

 IVLP Exchange Experience

-Maria was a participant in the IVLP Project Minority Participation in the Democratic Process, organized by the U.S. Department of State and American Councils for International Education.
+Maria participated in the IVLP Project Minority Participation in the Democratic Process, organized by the U.S. Department of State and American Councils for International Education, in partnership with WorldBoston, Global Minnesota, Global Santa Fe and Global Ties ABQ.

 U.S. Communities Visited